About John Burford

 My road to being a Professional Trader.

-I didn’t start out life wanting to be trader.
-Probably no-one does.
+I didn’t start out life wanting to be a trader.
+Probably no one does.
 At school, I was fascinated by how the world works – and gravitated towards studying the ‘hard sciences’ – Physics, Chemistry and Mathematics.

 Early days of Trading